“It’s crazy how much experience you gain in such a short time”

 · Complete a self-awareness module in FutureMe

-· Produce a reflective statement or other artifact, such as vlog, blog or poster
+· Produce a reflective statement or poster

 Note: these activities must be completed outside of placement hours.